 The Willows Historic Palm Springs Inn began life in the 1920s as two Mediterranean-styled villas built for friends who wanted to spend desert vacations together.
 Lovingly restored by husband and wife, Tracy Conrad and Paul Marut, the secluded property offers privacy and comfort a short walk from the Palm Canyon Drive commercial district.

 To reach The Willows, I turned west off N. Palm Canyon Drive onto W. Tahquitz Canyon Way.
 Driving toward imposing Mt.
 San Jacinto, in two short blocks at the intersection of W. Tahquitz and North Museum Drive, I arrived at The Willows.

-At the time the villas were built, besides the now long-gone Palm Springs Tennis Club and the Desert Inn, the area was sparsely developed.
+At the time the villas were built, besides the now long-gone Palm Springs Racquet Club and the Desert Inn, the area was sparsely developed.
 Today, looking south, tidy houses stretch as far as the eye can see.
 Secluded behind a grove of palm trees and a stone wall, The Willows hugged the contours of a sandy colored hill.